 - North County (Bernardston, Colrain, Erving, Gill, and Northfield)

-- West County (Ashfield, Charlemont, Shelburne)
+- West County (Ashfield, Charlemont, Colrain, and Shelburne)

 Links